NicholasLin718/Countdown-Buddy/README.md

 Countdown Buddy is a discord bot that allows you to create your own **customizable countdown timer**!
 Once you create your timer, it will update every few seconds until it reaches the end time.

 For more info about the bot and its commands, do `$help`

+**Note: Countdown Buddy will require permissions to create/manage channels!**